 The future of supercapacitor concrete

 By mixing cement and carbon black with water, the researchers created a concrete composed of branching thread-like structures with an electronically conductive carbon fractal network.
 My head is spinning, I wrote it all in one go.
-This concrete was then impregnated with a conductive saline solution, which allows charged particles of the electrolyte to settle on the carbon wire structures.
+This concrete was then impregnated with a conductive salt solution, which allows charged particles from the electrolyte to settle on the carbon wire structures.
 The result?
 A concrete supercapacitor.

 A block of concrete, a giant battery

-This means that our homes and streets could become huge repositories of renewable energy.
+This means our homes and streets could become huge stores of renewable energy.
 The potential of this concrete supercapacitor is immense.
 It could turn building foundations into giant electric batteries, storing excess renewable energy efficiently and easily accessible.

 Not only.
 Researchers are also exploring the possibility of building concrete roads that can provide contactless charging for electric vehicles on the go.
 Imagine a future where roads not only take us from point A to point B, but also charge our cars as we drive.